lewishowles/components/src/components/content/floating-details/floating-details.md

 | `close`   | `function` | Closes the panel.                        |
 | `toggle`  | `function` | Toggles the panel open or closed.        |

+### `close-dialog-label`

+- default: `Close dialog`

+The accessible label for the close button shown in the narrow sheet presentation.

 ## Props

 ### `open`